-The entrance charge to Manuel Antonio National Park is $16 USD + tax for adult foreigners, $5 USD + tax for children aged 2 to 12, and free for children under the age of two.
+The entrance charge to Manuel Antonio National Park is $16 USD + tax for adult foreigners, $5 USD + tax for children aged 2 to 12, and free for children under two.
 Both cash and credit cards are accepted.

-You are not permitted to bring in firearms, cigarettes, alcohol, drugs, speakers, or food such as chips, cookies, crackers, and so on.
+You are not permitted to bring firearms, cigarettes, alcohol, drugs, speakers, or food such as chips, cookies, crackers, etc.

-Because of COVID, the park can accommodate up to 1500 guests each day.
+Because of COVID allows the park to accommodate up to 1500 visitors daily.

 Online Reservations (IMPORTANT)

-There is now an online system where you can purchase Manuel Antonio National Park tickets.
-Unfortunately, this is currently the only option to obtain park tickets; they no longer sell them at the entry.
+There is now an online system to purchase Manuel Antonio National Park tickets.
+Unfortunately, this is the only option to obtain park tickets; they no longer sell them at the entry.
 If you arrive at the park without pre-purchased tickets, they will not let you in unless you buy them online.